samsonos/php_fs/readme.md

 #SamsonPHP File service

-This module gives abstraction level for working with files system independently of what exact file system is being used.
+This module gives abstraction level for working with file system independently of what exact file system is being used.

 ##Configuration